Cycling in the Netherlands: Infrastructure

 Many roads have one or two separate cycleways alongside them, or cycle lanes marked on the road.
 On roads where adjacent bike paths or cycle tracks exist, the use of these facilities is compulsory, and cycling on the main carriageway is not permitted.
-Some 35,000 km of cycle-track has been physically segregated from motor traffic, equal to a quarter of the country's entire 140,000 km road network.
+Some 35,000 km (22,000 miles) of cycle-track has been physically segregated from motor traffic, equal to a quarter of the country's entire 140,000 km road network.
 On other roads and streets, bicycle and motor vehicles share the same road-space, but these are usually roads with a low speed limit.
 The surface quality of these bike lanes are good and the routing tends to be direct with gentle turns making it possible to cycle at good speeds for considerable distances.
 Cycleways come with their own sets of rules and systems—including traffic signals/lights, tunnels and lanes.

 Tunnels and bridges may or may not be accessible for cycling; if pedal cycles are prohibited, there is usually a separate facility.
 For example, the Western Scheldt Tunnel is not accessible for pedestrians, cyclists or moped riders.
 They have to use the ferry at another location, or take the bus through the tunnel.
 Unlike the vast majority of bus services in the Netherlands, three services that cross this tunnel carry bicycles and mopeds.
 There is a fee for this service and reservation is recommended.

 Pedestrians use the pavement where one is available, otherwise they use the same position on the road as the cyclists: on the cycleway or lane if available, otherwise on the road (but in the latter case pedestrians preferably walk on the left, while cyclists go on the right).
 Roads and tunnels accessible for cyclists are also accessible for pedestrians.
 Most pedestrian paths are available to cyclists who dismount and walk the bike.